-My daughter, now aged 12, has been at school since she was 5 years old.
+My daughter, now 24, has been through the school system since she was 5 years old.
 There was a time when I had a fleeting thought about home education.
 Without doing the research, I decided that I was not ‘cut out’ to home educate.
 I now have several friends who educate their young children, and one of them recently wrote this article.
 Imrans words really touched me so I thought I would share this inspiring article with you…

 THE SCIENCE OF SOCIALISATION